Central Asia FAQs for Backpackers and Independent Travellers to Kyrgyzstan, Tajikistan, Kazakhstan

 How much should I budget for accommodation and food on the Pamir Highway?

-With the few exceptions, the homestays consistently charged $15 per person per night.
+With a few exceptions, the homestays consistently charged $15 per person per night.
 This included bedding on the floor (sometimes a private room, more often a shared room), breakfast and dinner.
 On the occasions a hot shower was available, this was also included in the price.

 I remember you writing that the homestays on the Pamir Highway and in the Wakhan Valley were better than you expected.
 Any places to recommend?